sanskrit-lexicon/MWS/list02php/readme.md

 The program makes calls to a development version of an API at the Cologne server and returns data into an iframe.

+As of this revision, the program does NOT work properly with a 'div' instead of an 'iframe'.